Are you interested in learning how to make money blogging and how to start a blog? Read below to learn exactly how I built a $1,000,000 blog.

 Create high-quality content.

-If you want to create a successful blog, you will need to publish high quality content.
+If you want to create a successful blog and learn how to earn money blogging, you will need to publish high quality content.
 This will help you increase your traffic and earn more money.

 No, you don’t need to be an expert on a subject nor do you have to have a degree, but you do need to be knowledgeable or interested in what you are talking about.
 This will show in your writing and actually help your readers.